 5. Find “Hidden Gem” Restrooms – You know it says something about your life when you find yourself writing about restrooms at Walt Disney World, but such is my lot.
-No, I’m not going to break down the “best and worst flushers” in Walt Disney World (although I will say that my favorite quiet location is behind the Imagination pavilion at Epcot).
+We even have a blog post titled the Top 10 Toilets at Walt Disney World because we are just that thorough. 😉

 The point here is that you should avoid the “obvious” ones in hotspots during the most crowded times of the day, when there literally are ~30 minute waits for restrooms.
 Don’t head to the restroom in plain view in Fantasyland.
 You’re just asking for trouble.
 Look at a park map, and locate the restrooms that are off the beaten path, and head to those.
 On our last visit for New Year’s Eve, we were able to find “options” with minimal waits this way.